everdrone/grab/README.md

 > Please use this tool responsibly.
 Don't use this tool for Denial of Service attacks!
 Don't violate Copyright or intellectual property!

 Internally, the program checks checks each URL passed to `get`, if it matches a `test` pattern inside of any `site` block, it will parse find all matches for assets or data defined in `asset` and `info` blocks.
-Once all the asset urls are gathered, the download starts.
+Once all the asset URLs are gathered, the download starts.

 After running the above command, you should have a new `grab` directory in your `~/Downloads` folder, containing subdirectories for each site defined in the configuration.
 Inside each site directories you will find all the assets extracted from the provided URLs.

 The configuration syntax is based on a few fundamental blocks:

-- `global` block: defines the main download directory and global network options.
+- `global` block defines the main download directory and global network options.
 - `site <name>` blocks group other blocks based on the site URL.
 - `asset <name>` blocks define what to look for from each site and how to download it.
 - `info <name>` blocks define what strings to extract from the page body.